williambrunos/Data-Structures/README.md

 * Spacial complexity => Measure how much memory the algorithm needs
 * Temporal complexity => Measure how much processing time the algorithm needs.

+### Abstract Data Type(ADT)

+On our course of Data Structures, we will have to create our own structs of data, as in C as in Python.
+But, what are these ADT's?
+ADT's are collections of data (variables) with a logical connection among them.
+We store an amount of variables and functions in one unique data structure.
+For these ADT's, the data is encapsuled, which means that we can add, remove or even have access to the content of the data with functions.